 This community of patients is stoic and tended to avoid the doctor unless something is significantly wrong... and as a result, I had the opportunity to see some good pathology during my month there.
 I had the opportunity to do several elliptical biopsies, an I&D of an infected sebaceous cyst the size of my fist, suturing of multiple lacerations, and multiple colonoscopies with a degree of independence not typically afforded larger hospitals.
 My primary attending was very energetic, loved to teach and enjoy a good joke.
 Other doctors and nurses/medical assistants/staff at the hospital were very gracious to me and truly embraced my presence.
 Overall, working with Endless Mountain Health Systems was a fun and memorable experience and I would recommend it to anyone with an interest in rural health.

-Each year in January, the residency program sends a group of 6 doctors to El Progresso, Honduras for a week long medical mission.
-Working with a multidisciplinary team also consisting of Abington Hospital Surgery and OB/GYN attendings and residents, the primary care team travels to different locations each day and will see about 1500 patients.
+Every winter, the residency program sends a group of 6 doctors to Santiago, Dominican Republic for a week long medical mission.
+Working with a multidisciplinary team also consisting of Abington Hospital Surgery and OB/GYN attendings and residents, the primary care team travels to different locations each day and will see about 1200 patients.
 The team will has seen everything from ordinary infectious diseases, to parasites, to the problems associated with a lack of long-term medical care.
 It’s always a great experience that touches everyone involved.